MaxwellKendall/maxwellkendall.com/src/blog-posts/algorithims/binary-search-overview.md

 date: '2022-05-31'
 ---

-This algorithim can be applied to any scenario where you can "make a binary decision to shrink the search range".
+This algorithm can be applied to any scenario where you can "make a binary decision to shrink the search range".
 The main logic in this problem domain can be reduced to finding the "boundary in an array".
 What constitutes the boundary is variable.

 For example, given an array of booleans, identify the first index with the value of true: